digitalbazaar/bedrock-jobs/README.md

 Defines a new job type.
 Schedules jobs will only be processed if their types have been defined.
 A job `type` (a unique string) specifies:

-* The function that will be run to process a job of that type
+* The function that will be run to process a job of that type.
-* How many workers can run a job of that type at the same time
+* How many workers can run a job of that type at the same time (i.e. the the total number of work permits for the job type).
-* How long a particular worker that is running a job of that type may run before being considered expired, freeing another worker to take its place and restart the job
+* How long a particular worker that is running a job of that type may run before being considered expired, forcibly releasing its permit to allow another worker to work on the job.

 Note that, due to current implementation limitations, lock duration can only be configured on a per-job-type basis, it cannot be configured per-job.

 The `options` may include:

-* **lockDuration** how long, in milliseconds, a job of this type will execute in isolation before another worker may reattempt it; note that if a job is scheduled to repeat, the lock duration should always be less than the schedule or else the job may not be processed on time.
+* **lockDuration** how long, in milliseconds, a worker for a job of this type may execute before its permit is forcibly released, there by permitting another worker to execute the job.
 * **defaults** default job values to use:
   * **schedule** how often to run the job; schedules must be given as strings in [ISO 8601][] time interval format.